karlmikko/reactor/README.md

 This also allows for Reactor.Router to implement a crude "contexual routing" implementation.
 A context route is represented by a tailing `/*`.

+Any child of a Reactor.Router is considered a route destination if it has the `prop` `route`.
+All routes are considered contextual to parent React.Routers.
+To define an "Absoulte" route, add the `prop` `absolute`.

+React.Navigate is a wrapper around `<a/>` where the `href` is the location to navigate to.
+This `href` is considered contextual to the parent React.Routers.
+To define an "Absoulte" route, add the `prop` `absolute`.

+If you have `props` conflict, Reactor.Route is provided as a wrapper.
+React.Route will pass and derived fragments to all children.

 React.Router is built on top of Reactor.SwitchView.

 **Props**